On this page are listed brief biographies of the following Fellows.

 FRSN BA (Hons) DipEd PhD

-Senior Fellow (Honorary), Centre of Visual Art, University of Melbourne
+Senior Fellow (Honorary), Centre of Visual Art; School of Culture and Communication, Faculty of Arts, University of Melbourne

 Joanna Mendelssohn is a leading art historian and critic who has contributed to our understanding of modern Australian Art, and in particular the life and works of the Lindsay family.